1-877-929-7245

 • Breakfast, Dinner

 Our day begins with a coach excursion to Chinchero, an authentic Andean town with great views of the Sacred Valley - one of Peru's most important locations.
-Renowned for the preservation of traditional crafts as well as archaeological remains, we explore its market, observe a demonstration of Andean weaving and visit the first Catholic church in Peru on a guided tour of the town.
+Here, we take a guided tour of the historic town, which is known for its archaeological remains, craft market and the first Catholic church in Peru.

 After lunch in a local restaurant, we return to Ollantaytambo for a guided tour of this town at the center of the royal Incan estate.
-This archetypal Andean town exudes character as well as a long history.
-The ancient fortress, although in ruins, is a sight to behold with important features such as the Sun Temple and Princess Baths fountain.
-In the Old Town, we discover an Inca-era grid of cobblestoned streets and adobe buildings sheltered by the surrounding mountains rich with ancient ruins and sweeping views.
+This archetypal Andean town exudes character and has a long history.
+The ancient fortress, although in ruins, is a sight to behold, with important features like the Sun Temple and Princess Baths fountain.
+In Old Town, we discover an Inca-era grid of cobblestoned streets and adobe buildings sheltered by the surrounding mountains rich with ancient ruins and sweeping views.

-We return to our hotel for an evening at leisure.
+We transfer back to Yucay for an evening at leisure.
+Overnight Yucay.

 Includes